TomasForteMaia/TSP-AntColony-Java/README.md

 This project was developed as part of the Object-Oriented Programming (OOP) course at Instituto Superior Técnico, 2022/23.

 It demonstrates the application of swarm intelligence and discrete event simulation to a classical NP-complete problem.

+## 📖 Documentation

+- [UML Class Diagram](docs/UML.pdf) – provides an overview of the system’s classes, packages, and architecture.